rackerlabs/docs-cloud-networks/dev-guide/overview/neutron-versus-nova.rst

 Rackspace first introduced networking services that were based on the OpenStack Nova-Network API and exposed these services via the `/os-networksv2` Cloud Servers extension.
-For documentation on these operations, see `Network extension`_ of the *Next Generation Cloud Servers Developers Guide*.
+For documentation on these operations, :rax-devdocs:`Network extension <cloud-servers/v2/developer-guide/#document-extensions/ext-network>` of the *Next Generation Cloud Servers Developers Guide*.
 This version of the service is now superseded by the current networking API, based on OpenStack Neutron, which offers a richer suite of networking services.
 Both APIs continue to function, but the Neutron API will be the base for all the future networking services that Rackspace offers.
 We recommend that you use the Neutron API for your Cloud Networks API operations.

 The current API introduces three new top-level resources — ``/networks``, ``/ports``, and ``/subnets`` — which are included in the OpenStack Neutron API.
 All new networking services